 Ideally, volunteers should also record the odometer at the start and end of a trip.
 However, the IRS puts less of an emphasis on recording charitable car expenses than it does business expenses.

 If your charity (or volunteer) uses the standard vehicle deduction, you need to keep the receipts in place.
-You should also label the receipt by stating the date you used the car for charity, the name of the organization or volunteer, and the mileage.
+You should also label the receipt by stating the date you used the car for charity, the name of the organisation or volunteer, and the mileage.

 Expense reports help charities manage all of these receipts and costs.